-The 142g serving size is perfect for all kinds of appetites, and it comes tried and tested flavors of vanilla bean and pineapple, and rather innovative flavors of lemon cream and chocolate for more refined palates.
+The 142g serving size is perfect for all kinds of appetites, and it comes with tried and tested flavors of vanilla bean and pineapple, and rather innovative flavors of lemon cream and chocolate for more refined palates.

-- No added sugar, so the sweet in the tart is all natural
+- No added sugar, so the sweet in the tart is all-natural

 - It contains 8g fiber and 6g good coconut fat

-- It dairy, gluten and soy free
+- It dairy, gluten, and soy-free

 - Perfect for little stomachs intolerant to dairy and soy